Save Oregon's Bees

 Where are neonics found?

-Neonics are the world’s most commonly used insecticides.
-They are used in agriculture, urban yards, and for termite and flea prevention in pets.
-Neonic-pesticides are usually sprayed directly onto crops and trees, seeds.
-Neonics are often found in higher concentrations in urban areas than in agricultural lands.
-This is likely because they are commonly found in treatments for turf grass, trees, shrubs and flowers and are widely available in stores and online.
+Sadly, neonicotinoids are widely used worldwide.
+They are sprayed directly onto crops, trees and seeds in agricultural and urban settings, and even used for termite and flea prevention in pets.
+Surprisingly, neonics are often found in higher concentrations in urban areas than in agricultural lands!
+This is likely because they are commonly used for treatments for turf grass, trees, shrubs and flowers and are widely available in stores and online.

-Pesticide labels don’t warn consumers about the uptake of neonicotinoids through tissue in trees and plants.
-Shoppers assume that products sold at garden and grocery stores are completely safe, thus are less likely to read pesticide labels.
-Research shows that the home use of pesticides containing neonicotinoids far exceeds “all safe levels” for pollinators and soil health.
+The labels on pesticide products don’t adequately warn consumers about the uptake of neonicotinoids by other plants.
+Shoppers assume that products sold at garden and grocery stores are completely safe, but research suggests that home use of neonicotinoid-containing pesticides far exceeds what is considered “safe” for pollinators and soil health.

 8 THINGS YOU CAN DO TO HELP...

-1. Do not apply neonics to your yard.
+1. Say 'NO!' to neonics!
 Avoid pesticides containing neonics!
 Check labels before buying products.
-Ask your landscaper for detailed information about any products applied to your yard and ensure that neonics are not used.
+(See list above) Ask your landscaper for detailed information about any products applied to your yard and ensure that neonics are not used.
 Better yet, keep your yard healthy for people and the environment by going pesticide-free and using natural lawn care.

 Safe alternatives for toxic pesticides (credit: Beyond Pesticides):